-Chapter 9 Guest Network
+Chapter 6 Guest Network

-9. 1.
+6. 1.
 Create a Network for Guests

 - 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
-Go to Advanced > Guest Network, Locate the Wireless section. - 3.
-Create a 2.4GHz guest network. - 1) Enable 2.4GHz wireless guest network. - 2) Customize the SSID.
+Go to Advanced > Guest Network.
+Locate the Wireless section. - 3.
+Create a 2.4GHz or 5GHz guest network according to your needs. - 1) Enable 2.4GHz, 5GHz or both wireless networks. - 2) Customize the SSID.
 Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Set Security to WPA/WPA2 Personal, keep the default Version and Encryption values, and customize your own password.